 No matter who owns the physical DVD or VHS recording, there is no fair use argument for breaking the digital copyrights management (DCM) on media conversion from a fixed medium (like a DVD) to digital for streaming.
 This type of activity is covered under the Digital Copyright Millenium Act (DCMA) which only provides for screen capture of reasonable portions of a film to be used for critique or analysis in a class.
 The university is legally unable to DVD/VHS to digital conversion, as such activity would violate the WSU Acceptable Use of Information Technology Resources policy.

 In accordance with the Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, A Rule by the Copyright Office, Library of Congress on 10/26/2018 (Final Rule) and in alignment with the provisions of the TEACH Act, you may:

 Before you begin, we recommend you check with the Student Success Librarian or your Subject Specialist Liaison Librarian to determine if there is a streaming version of the media you would like to use on a platform that can be licensed by the library.

 Supplemental information related to use of copyrighted media in online classes.

 KANOPY is a mediated streaming video service available for use in formal courses and other educational activities held for the Wayne State Community.
-Kanopy offers titles from PBS, BBC, Criterion Collection, Media Education Foundation, California Newsreel Documentaries and more.
+Kanopy offers access to over 20,000 titles from PBS, BBC, Criterion Collection, Media Education Foundation, California Newsreel Documentaries and more.